 The National Institutes of Health (NIH) estimate that there are more than 53 million people in the United States who already have osteoporosis or are at high risk of developing it because of low bone mineral density.

 Scientists unraveled the human genome more than 10 years ago.
-Since then, many genome-wide association studies (GWAS) have identified variants, or building block sequences in DNA, that are more common in people with particular diseases.
+Since then, many genome-wide association studies (GWAS) have

 In their study paper, Dr. Grant and his colleagues state that osteoporosis has “an essential genetic component.”